 The story...

 Thankfully, I've learned the value of focusing on, and being more aware of, the present - where life actually occurs.
 Our bodies sense what's going on now even though the cause of the sensation is likely rooted in the past.
-We can read about God yet our spirit senses His Spirit in the present as He intervenes or as His Spirit interacts with our spirit as we quietly kneel.
-We've reasons to expect what will happen in the future yet each new day's unknown.
-How many days have we ended the day thinking "I never would have expected that?"
-Yes, we'll all experience, and recall, each day together in different ways.
+We can read about God and our spirit can sense His Spirit in us - in the present.
+He intervenes - His Spirit works while we quietly pray or meditate.
+We've reasons to expect what will happen in the future; yet, each new day's unknown.
+How many end-of-day thoughts are: "I never would've expected that?"
+Yes, we'll all experience and recall each day in different ways.
 Oh... to be more in synch with others, listening, to grow our understanding of "what's going on?"

-Today, I will be writing what I plan to say at my Momma's memorial service scheduled for Saturday afternoon.
-Almost all of my parent's descendants will be attending the memorial service.
-All those congregating will be focused in on the past when we hear, and remember, some of who she was to each other.
-Everyone will have lost a relationship - a chunk of who we are and a partial cause of who we'll be.
-Yes the "we" is valuable and so much more perceptive than the limited "me."
+One day, I wrote what I planned to say at my Momma's memorial service.
+Almost all of my parent's descendants attended that memorial service.
+Congregates were asked to focused on the past, and remember, some of who she was amongst them.
+All had lost a relationship - a chunk of who they were and a partial cause of who'll they be.
+Yes the "we" is valuable and and a more complete perceptive than the limited "me."

-I plan on speaking from my heart, displaying the love that I have for my momma, each and every family member, and for "That Than Which there is No Greater," our God, our Creator, our Savior.
-I hope that we'll leave the memorial service with a better understanding how "she" reflects the wonderfully different people within the "we" that makes up her family.
+I believe I spoke from my heart.
+I desired to project my love for my momma; each and every family member; and for "That Than Which there is No Greater," our God, our Creator, our Savior.
+Maybe we left the memorial service with a better understanding of the wonderfully-different people that make up the "we" of family.

 When you walk through the doors of the only church in town, you'll have the opportunity to leave the distractions of the world, your community, your home, and the cares of the world outside.
-There'll be opportunities to focus on the present - the spiritual reality that's true in the present and will exist throughout all eternity.
-The congregation will be a wonderful "we" who share a common faith in a common Creator.
-Lord, and Savior.
+There'll be opportunities to focus on the present - the spiritual reality that's true in the present and future.
+The congregation will be a wonderful "we" who share a common faith in our common Creator, Lord, and Savior.

 Maybe there's a way to integrate "we" into a favorite motto for my living a good life?
 "Live for today, plan for tomorrow and think on eternity."